-Network application delivery and security specialist F5 (NASDAQ:FFIV) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue up 1.93% year on year to $700.3 million.
-The company expects that next quarter's revenue would be around $700 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-F5 Networks made a GAAP profit of $72.4 million, down on its profit of $93.5 million, in the same quarter last year.
+Network application delivery and security specialist F5 (NASDAQ:FFIV) reported results in line with analyst expectations in Q2 FY2023 quarter, with revenue up 10.9% year on year to $703.2 million.
+However, guidance for the next quarter was less impressive, coming in at $700 million at the midpoint, being 6.4% below analyst estimates.
+F5 Networks made a GAAP profit of $81.4 million, improving on its profit of $56.2 million, in the same quarter last year.

 While the company initially started in the late 90s by selling hardware appliances, these days F5 (NASDAQ:FFIV) is making software that helps large enterprises ensure their web applications are always available, by distributing network traffic and protecting them from cyber attacks.